icasr/I3/roadmap.md

 Creation of CLI proof-of-concept (complete)
 -------------------------------------------
 The first step for the I3 project will be to create a command line interface (CLI) program which implements the base standard.
-Since CLI applications are easier to develop and debug this should test the [manifest specification](./manifest.md) against CREBP's existing modules before promoting the standard to a wider audience.
+Since CLI applications are easier to develop and debug this should test the [manifest specification](./manifest.md) against IEBH's existing modules before promoting the standard to a wider audience.

 This initial stage will include the task of creating the base project, implementing the manifest schema and testing against a selection of simple workers.